 Many families can afford the mortgage payment for a home, but are unable to save for a down payment.
 The Down Payment Assistance Program, now called "AC Boost," was created to assist these middle-income, first-time homebuyers with a down payment so that they can get into a home and start building generational wealth and familial stability.
+This program is expected to assist over 330 first time homebuyers.

-- Held 16 community and stakeholder meetings - Interviewed cities about their programs and how best to align programs - Competitively selected a partner to implement the program and draft policy documents - Adopted the policy and programmatic documents
+- Held 6 community and stakeholder meetings - Interviewed cities about their programs and how best to align programs - Competitively selected a partner to implement the program and draft policy documents - Adopted the policy and programmatic documents

-Eligible households have annual incomes at or below 120% of Area Median Income, (in 2017, \$107,250 for a 2-person household and \$134,050 for a 4-person household).
-For these qualifying households, AC Boost provides loans of up to \$150,000 to firsttime homebuyers who live or work in Alameda County or have been displaced from Alameda County within the last ten years.
+Eligible households have annual incomes at or below 120% of Area Median Income, (in 2017, \$107,250 for a two-person household and \$134,050 for a four-person household).
+For these qualifying households, AC Boost provides loans of up to \$150,000 to first-time homebuyers who live or work in Alameda County or have been displaced from Alameda County within the last ten years.
 Educators and first responders receive preferences for AC Boost loans.